Are you looking for wonderful places to stay in Devon?

 Cons of staying in Totnes

-- it’s not right by the beach, although it’s just a short journey away
+- It’s not right by the beach, although Dartmouth isn’t too far away.

-- it doesn’t have a huge range of accomodation options
+- It doesn’t have a huge range of accommodation options.

 Where to stay in Totnes